sayaneshome/ML_model_implementations/README.md

 # ML Model Implementations & Assignments 🎓

-A curated collection of machine-learning implementations — in Python and R — covering core algorithms, ensemble methods, and a text-classification pipeline.
+A curated collection of machine-learning implementations in Python and R, covering core algorithms, ensemble methods, and a text-classification pipeline.
-Ideal for learning, teaching, benchmarking, or as a solid base for further experimentation.

 ---